 My approach to painting takes almost an archival look at digital imagery.
-Over the past four years, I have accumulated dozens of photos, and hundreds of images found in networked spaces on the internet.
-A large portion of my archive is collected from dating apps, homoerotic visual culture, and imagery that references things from my personal life.
+Over the past four years, I have accumulated dozens of photos, and hundreds of images found in networked spaces via the internet.
+My archive is collected from dating apps, homoerotic visual culture, and imagery that references things from my personal life.
 I can’t really say how one image jumps out and chooses me, or I it.
 It just happens.
 I can say that I only work from subjects that have inspired or moved me.
 These images act as the starting point for my paintings, a kind of foundation, for the proceeding formal, and painterly decisions.
+Utilizing fields of paint, I manipulate color, texture and shape through the censoring of subject matter.
+Often, I tightly crop imagery, presenting to the viewer a part rather than a whole—enticing desire.
+And I consider the painting’s internal light or illumination, through a technique of layering paint in between image transfers—affecting the visibility of the subject matter.

 The current body of work creates a space where the visibility, or conversely, the censoring, of identity is explored.
-I manipulate color, texture, and shape through the covering of subject matter with fields of paint.
-I also tightly crop imagery, presenting to the viewer a part rather than a whole—soliciting desire.
-And I consider the painting’s internal light or illumination, through a technique of layering paint in between image transfers, affecting the visibility of the subject matter.
 My compositional strategies are inspired by gay male visual representations found in dating apps.
-Commonly the user will upload an image of themselves from the neck down, use an unrelated image in place of a traditional profile picture, block out their face with a digital scrawl, or utilize no picture at all—leaving a void in its place.
+Commonly an user will upload an image of themselves from the neck down, use an unrelated image in place of a traditional profile picture, block out their face with a digital scrawl, or utilize no picture at all—leaving a void in its place.
 Whether I fully appropriate one of the images, or reference them through my painting process, the images themselves become as much a painting medium as the acrylic paint.
-Appropriate, for our age of visual distraction constituted by viral reproduction, consumption, and excess.
+Appropriate, for an age of visual distraction constituted by viral reproduction and consumption.
 I want my viewers to consider how the gay male body contemporarily endures the burden of representation.
-A burden that’s not so different from our historical past.
+A burden that’s not so different from our past.